-Chase Bank ranked second in last year’s national J.D.
-Power National Bank Satisfaction Study and is one of two banks that received a perfect rating in the JDPower.com Power Circle Ratings.
+Chase Bank ranked fourth in last year’s national J.D.
+Power National Bank Satisfaction Study.
 But for banks that operate in nearly every part of the country, Chase stands out as the best for customer service.

-Unlike most of the banks on this list that have an online-only focus, Chase offers one of the biggest networks of branch locations in the United States with over 5,000 locations.
+Unlike most of the banks on this list that have an online-only focus, Chase offers one of the biggest networks of branch locations in the United States, with over 4,700 locations.
 And due to its size, Chase offers accounts for pretty much everyone.
 That includes checking, savings, mortgage, credit card, and investment accounts.

-Chase is one of a few financial institutions that really let you do all of your banking under one roof, and that helps simplify your banking experience (a plus for many banking customers).
+Chase is one of a few financial institutions that really let you do all of your banking under one roof, which helps simplify your banking experience (a plus for many banking customers).

 The biggest downside of Chase is that, like most large brick-and-mortar banks, it charges a lot of fees and offers pitifully low-interest rates on savings accounts.
 But if you keep a certain minimum balance or meet activity requirements, you can avoid most fees.

-Teens are in a position to learn important lessons that can influence their long-term financial well being—and it starts with learning how to responsibly use a bank account.
+Teens are in a position to learn important lessons that can influence their long-term financial well-being—and it starts with learning how to use a bank account responsibly.
 That requires access to a bank branch, a big network of ATMs, and a good place to keep money from part-time jobs.

-Their teen checking account requires a $25 opening deposit and digital statements to avoid a $3 monthly fee.
+Their teen checking account requires a $25 opening deposit but has no monthly fee.
 However, beware of overdraft and other fees once you open the account.
 While it is a great account for new learners, it is still a real bank account with real fees.

 If you have an overdraft, you can choose to have it funded from a linked account or turned down automatically for no fee.
 This bank also offers free ATM use at Allpoint and Capital One ATMs.
 And, like the 360 Checking account, 360 Savings offers among the best interest rates in the industry with no minimum balance or activity requirements.
-If you hate fees and want a bank account that just works, Capital One is a good choice.
+Capital One is a good choice if you hate fees and want a bank account that just works.

 For banking, USAA offers a range of checking and savings accounts to meet your needs.
-The basic free checking has no monthly fees or minimum balance requirements.
-Accounts also include some of the latest online banking features including mobile deposits, mobile wallet support, and fast transfers with Zelle.
+The basic free checking has no monthly fees with minimum balance requirements.
+Accounts also include the latest online banking features, including mobile deposits, mobile wallet support, and fast transfers with Zelle.

 Charles Schwab is best known for its brokerage business, but this finance company does a lot more than stocks and bonds.
 Charles Schwab offers a full-featured online bank complete with checking and savings account options.